 He laughs when he talks about his spectaculars, or about the time he supercharged a Beetle just because it hadn’t been fast enough to pass people on the highway when he took a road trip with Gloria.
 He laughs when he talks about how he and his dad fought over cars—Jim’s dad firmly believing there was no reason for a car to have any more than six cylinders.
 Jim still laughs at the funny-sounding name of that Mississippi town he never got to see.

 But when we talk about being a Tuskegee Airman, he gets serious.
-Amongst the honors from racing organizations, there are some from the United States of America: a gleaming Congressional Medal of Honor, and an elegant invitation to the first inauguration of Barack Obama.
+Amongst the honors from racing organizations, there are some from the United States of America: a gleaming Congressional Gold Medal, and an elegant invitation to the first inauguration of Barack Obama.

 But Jim is eager to tell me something, about his service, to make sure I understand something.